Weight loss after six weeks using Nutrient Optimiser

 However, in line with the intended design of the high satiety meal plan, calorie intake decreased as a consequence of the food choices rather than actively restricting calories.

-A common response from participants was that they were too full on their assigned meal plan and had to drop snacks or meals.
+A common response from participants was that they were “too full” on their assigned meal plan to meet maximum calorie target and had to drop snacks or meals allowed on the meal plan.

-To increase motivation and adherence, users were given the opportunity to participate in a prize pool (USD$50 per person).
+Users were given the opportunity to participate in a prize pool.
 Proceeds were shared with the winners in each of the three categories.

-Weight loss progress was calculated based on the average of the first three measurements (2 to 4 January 2019) versus the final three measurements (8 to 10 February 2019).
+Weight loss progress was calculated based on the average of the first three measurements versus the final three measurements.
 Photographic evidence of start and finish measurements were shared in the Nutrient Optimiser Facebook Group and/or uploaded into the platform to verify data.

 |rank||weight loss||weight & glucose||blood glucose|

-Magdalena dropped 14.5% of her body weight during the competition period (and 18.5% between her highest and lowest weight recorded from the start of using the platform).
+Magdalena dropped 18.5% of her starting body weight.
 Magdalena was very active in the habit tracking and currently holds the number two position on the nutrient density leaderboard (check out her full nutrition fingerprint report here).

 Paul lost 9.3% of his body weight during the competition (and 10.5% between his highest and lowest weight recorded using the platform).